What Year Is It in Thailand? The Thai Calendar Explained (2568 B.E.)

 Water pouring over a Buddha statue during Songkran, a key tradition of the Thai New Year celebration.

-• Songkran (April 13–15): Thai New Year celebrations.
-In 2025, it falls on the same dates.
+• Songkran (April 13–15): The traditional Thai New Year celebration.

 📍 Take note: During religious holidays, alcohol sales are restricted, and nightlife venues may close temporarily.